VandolinHimself/Trex-GPT/README.md

 ## Installation

-1. Save this directory or extract the zip somewhere for permanent keeping.
+1. Save this directory by extracting the zip file somewhere for permanent keeping.

 2. Navigate to your browsers manage extensions page to load the unpacked extension: